There’s no better way to learn about a place, a culture and the people who live there than through food.

 Where?
 Renfrew Armouries, 115 Veterans Memorial Blvd, Renfrew

 When?
-Saturdays from mid-May to mid-October.
+Saturdays from mid-May to Thanksgiving.
 9 am – 12 pm

 Deep in the heart of the Ottawa Valley lies one of the oldest and longest running farmers’ markets in the region.
 The Renfrew Farmers’ Market was established in 1972 by Will Beimers, a Dutch immigrant.
 Over the years, the market has grown to include a number of vendors selling seasonal fruit and vegetables, locally raised beef, pork and lamb as well as maple candies, honey and beeswax products, butter tarts and other baked goods.
 You can also find seedlings, potted plants and a variety of hand-crafted items.